Cowboy Dictionary - Letter C

 Below: A close-up look of a horse chestnut on a horse's front leg.

 Chinks - This definition has its own page.
-Please see Chinks - Defined.
+Please see What Are Chinks?

-Clotheslined - Running into, or being ran into by, a solid object.
+Clotheslined - Running into, or being ran into by, a solid object, and getting knocked off of your horse.
 For example, if a rider gallops under a tree and runs into a branch, an observer might say: "Wow, he sure got clotheslined by that tree limb."

 Below: A cowboy getting clothslined.